openbmc/openbmc/poky/documentation/test-manual/test-process.rst

 -  QA teams respond to the email saying which tests they plan to run and when the results will be available.

--  QA teams run their tests and share their results in the yocto- testresults-contrib repository, along with a summary of their findings.
+-  QA teams run their tests and share their results in the :yocto_git:`yocto-testresults-contrib </yocto-testresults-contrib>` repository, along with a summary of their findings.

 -  Release engineering prepare the release as per their process.

--  Test results from the QA teams are included into the release in separate directories and also uploaded to the yocto-testresults repository alongside the other test results for the given revision.
+-  Test results from the QA teams are included into the release in separate directories and also uploaded to the :yocto_git:`yocto-testresults </yocto-testresults>` repository alongside the other test results for the given revision.

 -  The QA report in the final release is regenerated using resulttool to